-The researchers used a method called sympathetic cooling where an easily cooled type of atom is used to cool down a more difficult type.
+The researchers, who included Nobel Prize laureate Wolfgang Ketterle and graduate student Juliana Park of MIT, and Hyungmok Son, a graduate student at Harvard, used a method called sympathetic cooling where an easily cooled type of atom is used to cool down a more difficult type.
 The method works like a refrigerator: many colder particles remove heat from the target sample.

 The main obstacle to cooling molecules with this method is that particles need to exchange energy through “good” interactions without destroying each other through “bad” ones such as chemical reactions.
 The complexity of molecules makes them tend to have destructive collisions with atoms.